-For the fulfillment of this objective, Ministry of Justice has proceeded with the collection, elaboration and harmonization of consolidated statistics on corruption.
+For the fulfillment of this objective, Ministry of Justice has proceeded with the collection, elaboration and harmonization of consolidated statistics on corruption, according to the periods specified in the relevant instructions.

 Objective A 11 - Adoption of anti-corruption policies at local government level.
 This objective aimes at involving local government institutions in the government's anti-corruption program by adopting the above-mentioned objectives and policies by adapting them to the specifics of local government.